 3. Ocean City, NJ

-Ocean City is a small town of just over 11,000, but the city grows to a million or more during the popular summertime months.
+Ocean City is a small town of just over 11,000, but grows to a million or more during the popular summertime months.
 If you want to make easy beach access and a boardwalk in your backyard a more permanent situation, consider a move to this lovely locale on the Jersey Shore.

 Other Notable South Jersey Options Include:

-Planning Your Move
+Planning Your Move to New Jersey

 LB Gabriel is a freelance writer who lives with her husband, daughter, and Golden Retriever in Memphis, TN.
 A frequent PODS Blog contributor, she’s a sucker for any tip she can find on downsizing, cutting clutter, or minimalist living.
 When she’s not on a deadline, you can find her on a tennis court or golf course.